ezynda3/ezynda3.github.io/_posts/2014-01-22-build-a-minimalist-wysiwyg-html-editor-with-wysihtml5.md

     <script src="/js/wysihtml5-0.3.0.js"></script><br />
     <script src="/js/advanced.js"></script><br />
 ```
-<p>Now we can build the form with our editor.
-There is slightly more coding involved with integrating WYSIHTML5 than some other editors but this allows us to be more flexible.</p>
+Now we can build the form with our editor.
+There is slightly more coding involved with integrating WYSIHTML5 than some other editors but this allows us to be more flexible.
 ```html5
 <form method="POST" action="/" >
 <div class="row">